Many marketing experts like to work on SEO and PPC in separate silos.

 SEO impacts your brand’s rankings for the long haul and is a sustainable method for securing your online reach and visibility.
 Unlike PPC, where you can lose out to competitors if they bid higher for particular keywords, SEO allows you to hold your position longer than ads.

-SEO is also cheaper than paid ads, but more importantly, a comprehensive SEO service that delivers long-term results, so your site won’t drop rankings like paid ads once you stop paying.
+SEO is also cheaper than paid Search ads, but more importantly, a comprehensive SEO service that delivers long-term results, so your site won’t drop rankings like paid Search ads once you stop paying.
 In addition, bidding for keywords can be costly, so SEO is cheaper than paid listings in most cases.

 With PPC, you can miss out on many consumers who don’t frequent the particular platforms or sites where you run your ads.
 For example, if you’re posting your ads on social media, you might be missing out on users who don’t have social media accounts.

 However, SEO broadens your reach, as just about everyone uses search engines these days.
-So you could better spend your money focusing on SEO and reaching a more diverse pool of consumers than you would with simply sticking to paid ads.
+So you could better spend your money focusing on SEO and reaching a more diverse pool of consumers than you would with simply sticking to paid Search ads.

 Also, SEO allows you to experiment with keywords and even helps you with your PPC results.
 With SEO, you can understand which keywords work best for your audiences before investing in them for PPC.